ULL-prompt-engineering/langchain-mini/README.md

   ).replace("${toolnames}", Object.keys(tools).join(","));
 ```

-Then we want to iteratively
+Then we want to iteratively:

 1. ask the LLM to give us an Action,